BrightspaceUI/core/mixins/localize/README.md

 ### `localizeHTML()`

-Rich formatting can be included in localization resources and safely converted to HTML with the `localizeHTML()` method.
+Rich formatting can be included in messages and safely converted to HTML with the `localizeHTML()` method.

 #### Basic Formatting